datagrove/mangrove/packages/ui/src/home/readme.md

 Each site has an outline.
 Currently loaded in memory with json, but in the future will move to a database vector.

+maybe each page has an outline? each page is a function of the url, the side menu is no exception to that. so if the site tool is invoked, we should

 -- this is also an outline, but it probably is a sorted one?
 -- Are these two different types of editors? symlinks -- one idea is that all outlines are pinned + sorted.
 Pins are manually ordered.
 -- option to view without pins, or only pins.
-SSG sites might be only pins. create table settings(
+SSG sites might be only pins. create table settings( oid, sites, -- should be vector, for now blob.
-    oid,
-    sites, -- should be vector, for now blob.
 )

 create table site(
-    sid,  -- 64 bit integer assigned by host of record. offline creation uses negative numbers until one is assigned. did,
+sid, -- 64 bit integer assigned by host of record. offline creation uses negative numbers until one is assigned. did, outline,
-    outline,
 )

 create table page(
 sid,
 pathn,
 path
 format
 data bytea
 )

 home is an interface for the user's metabase.